WERA Motorcycle Roadracing

 k) Chain and/or sprockets may be changed.
 Chain size may be changed.
 Shaft drive machines may change gear ratios.
 The chain guard may be removed.
 Machines originally equipped with a drive belt may change to a chain drive system.

 l) Steel braided or Kevlar brake lines may be used.
 Brake pads may be changed.
 Rear rotors may be modified however must still remain functional.
+Front rotors may be replaced but the replacement must be the stock rotor for that machine or 100% the exact same as the stock rotor including material.

 m) Carburetor jets and needles may be changed.
 Aftermarket jet kits may be used.
 Resizing of air metering holes in CV carburetor slides is allowed.
 Aftermarket carburetor heat shields are not allowed.